PeterLaptik/Formatter/README.md

 ### Formatter

-Header-only class for filling strings with formatted arguments.
+Header-only class for filling strings with formatted arguments (C++11).
 The format specifier is '%?'.
 Arguments are output into string in the same way as into 'std::cout'.
 It is possible to manipulate with format flags and settings for output via following methods:
 Flags, Precision, Imbue, SetF, UnSetF (analogues of flags, precision, imbue, setf, and unsetf for ios_base)